 Auditability, Control, and Oversight in AI Systems

-It's like having a built-in auditor.
-If something goes wrong, you can trace back through the logs to understand why.
-Cohorte's guide emphasizes how this control mechanism safeguards enterprise AI, making it safer for widespread use.
+If something goes wrong, teams can trace back through the logs to understand exactly what happened and why.
+IBM's guide emphasizes how this control mechanism safeguards enterprise AI deployments, making them safer and more transparent for widespread organizational use.

 Resilience and Robustness for Reliable Operations